 - Mix the crab, mayonnaise, and Sriracha sauce.

 - Cut the avocado in half, discarding the pit.

 - Use a large spoon to scoop the avocado out of the hard skin, being careful to keep the avocado half as whole as possible.

 - Slice the avocado into slices, and then in half width-wise.

 - Place one half of each scallop on a plate.

 - Pile a small scoop of the crab mix on the scallop half.

 - Top with the second half of the scallop.

-- Wrap a slice of ham around the circumference of the scallop/crab sandwich.
+- Wrap a slice of prosciutto around the circumference of the scallop/crab sandwich.

-- Top with two half-slices of avocado.
-Sprinkle with black sesame seeds.
+- Top with two half-slices of avocado and a dollop of tobiko.